“You’ll never find peace of mind until you listen to your heart.” George Michael

 He brings her coffee in the morning.

-In her home office, he leaves love notes and brings her flowers.
+He leaves love notes in her home office and brings her flowers.

 He becomes attentive.
-Is present and listens.
+He is present and listens.
 He makes time for her and the family.

 And when they sit down to have a conversation about the state of the relationship, he digs his heels in, providing all the compelling reasons why she shouldn’t want to end the marriage:

 - Why would you want to throw away 30 years of marriage?

 - I can change.
 Look at all the changes I’ve made lately.
 This time can be different.

 - I love you.
 I don’t know what I will do without you in my life.
 I’ll never love anyone the way I love you.

 I don’t attract heartless women as clients, so these pleas from her husband will often give her pause.
 He’s a good man and she hates to see him hurting like this.
 She thinks to herself, “Maybe this time it could be different,” but deep inside she knows that they can never really meet one another’s needs.
 The marriage has been broken for a long time.
 But it makes her second-guess her decision again and again and again.